 Become a change agent as you gain the skills and knowledge to improve the health practices of individuals and communities.

-The master’s in health science with a concentration in community health prepares you to understand the factors that influence health-related behaviors and apply theory to promote healthy practices.
+The master’s in health science with a concentration in community health helps you understand the factors that influence health-related behaviors and apply theory to promote healthy practices.
 In this concentration, students can study a number of areas, including:

 Community health graduates can pursue careers as health education specialists in a variety of settings: voluntary health agencies such as the American Diabetes and American Lung Associations; health maintenance organizations and hospitals; private business and industry; or government agencies.
 Students holding current credentials in pharmacy, nursing, dentistry, nutrition, or other health professions may combine those skills and redirect their careers toward community health, non-clinical employment or an expansion of their own practices with an education component.